 Everybody knows that exercise is good for you.
 But as we grow older, we tend to exercise less.
 One reason is that our bodies start showing signs of wear and tear.
 Going for a run isn’t as fun as it used to be if your joints ache.
 Hopping on a bike can be risky if your balance is poor; even if your balance is good, inattentive drivers present a serious risk.
 Weightlifting is another option, but it’s easy to hurt yourself if you’re not careful.

 Fortunately, swimming offers the aerobic benefits of jogging and the strength benefits of weightlifting without hurting your joints or straining your muscles.
 One of the perks of living at Rolling Green Village, retirement community in Greenville, SC., is the indoor heated saltwater pool.
 Now let’s take a closer look at the health benefits of swimming for seniors.

-Builds strength.
 Older adults lose muscle mass as a normal result of aging.
-Swimming helps you regain mass and strength.
+Swimming for seniors helps you regain mass and strength.
 Water is about 800 times denser than air, so the effort needed to overcome water resistance helps build strength.
 And unlike weight machines that target specific muscles, you can work more muscle groups at once by swimming.

 Get in the swim at Rolling Green Village.

 You can experience all the health benefits of swimming at Rolling Green.
 Our Health and Wellness Center includes an indoor, heated saltwater pool, along with a variety of swimming and aqua fitness classes to help you look and feel your best.
 To learn more, explore our Wellness page.